KannonZenetism/zenetism-field-physics/zenetism/MP02_unified_metaphysics_ch4.md

 This model dissolves the dichotomy
 between **determinism** and **free will**.

-The more attuned the soul is to its true pattern,
+The more attuned the soul is to its authentic pattern,
 the wider its experiential spectrum of freedom becomes.

 ♾☍E↑→E🌀🍃